bintonechen/bintonechen/README.md

 <div align="center">

-✨ A few years ago, I hit refresh on my career and moved from business analyst to software developer.
-Along the way, I discovered a passion for data - diving deep into numbers, uncovering hidden stories, and solving puzzles with code.
+✨ A few years ago, I hit refresh on my career, moving from a business analyst role in the health and fitness industry to software development.
+Along the way, I discovered a passion for data—diving deep into numbers, uncovering hidden stories, and solving puzzles with code.

 👩🏻‍🎓 After completing my Computer Science Higher Diploma, I recently graduated with first-class honours in my Master’s in Artificial Intelligence.

-🤓 I am currently seeking internships or junior positions in the fields of Data Analytics, Data Science, and AI, where I can challenge my skills and grow professionally!
+I am currently seeking internships or junior positions in the fields of Data Analytics, Data Science, and AI, where I can challenge my skills and grow professionally!

 </div>